Exquizzit/arcade/README.md

 # Discord Bot

-A simple fun little bot for discord servers
+A simple fun little bot for discord servers made with Discordia.

 ## Goals

 * A Rock-Paper-Scissors game
 * A Tic-Tac-Toe game
 * Other minigames